 If the previous recording policy After a rollover, the recording was And the new recording policy is policy will be Do not record Any other policy No change.
 The new policy takes effect only when the user logs on to a new session.
 Record without notification Do not record Recording stops.
 Record without notification Record with notification Recording continues and a notification message appears.

-If the previous recording policy After a rollover, the recording was And the new recording policy is policy will be Record with notification Do not record Recording stops.
+Record with notification Do not record Recording stops.
 Record with notification Record without notification Recording continues.
 No message appears the next time a user logs on.